In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

-What would happen if the company cancel the contract for some reasons or decide to go with the another freelancer?
+What would happen if the company cancel the contract for some reasons or decide to go with another freelancer?

 You will have to work for searching and grabbing the new clients.
-If you have the single or a couple of clients only, then it would be very disappointing and frustrating to get new customers and make a strong comeback.
+If you have a single or a couple of clients only, then it would be very disappointing and frustrating to get new customers and make a strong comeback.